moromer90/simple-crud-v1/README.md

 ### What can it do? ###

+* server part with nodejs, mongoDB
+* client par with jQuery, ajax, hadlebars
-* application CRUD with MongoDB
+* application CRUD with register, login, recover password
 * fields validation
 * oauth2 for sendmail